toroidal-code/propellisp/README.md

 This is a simple (for now) compiler for Scheme that targets the Propeller MCU.
 The compiler is written in Petite Chez Scheme.
 Currently, I am following the paper Compilers: A Backend to Frontend and Back to Front Again.

 ##Why?
 Because currently, Propeller development is limited to Spin, PASM (both daunting for beginners), and C/C++ using the new propgcc compiler.
-I wanted to make something that made Propeller devlopment fun and easy, the way I remember Arduino before I learned C++.
+I wanted to make something that made Propeller devlopment fun and easy, the way Arduino attempts.
 Lisp (e.g. Scheme) is very easy for beginners to learn, and provides a great degree of flexibility

 ##Prerequisites
 [propgcc](https://code.google.com/p/propgcc/) is used for compiling the emitted assembly and the debug C code together.
 The makefile assumes that this is in the recommended location,`/opt/parallax/`
+[Petite Chez Scheme](http://www.scheme.com/petitechezscheme.html) is used for the backend and assembly emission process.

 ##Using it
 Clone the repository, `cd` into it, and in a Petite REPL do